sebpedder/GitHubLesson/README.md

-# Penguin Analysis bbg wys tsmd later typeshi
+# Penguin Analysis bbg wys later typeshi

 A reproducible analysis of morphological measurements from the Palmer Penguins dataset, examining variation in body dimensions across penguin species in the Palmer Archipelago, Antarctica.